Intro to Designer Pro Concepts and Dos & Don'ts

 - Never set both minimum and maximum widths or heights together, and, as a general rule of thumb, we strongly suggest not setting a max height unless you really know what you’re doing.

-Minimum or maximum widths are generally pretty safe — especially max widths on image elements (such as logos) — but make sure you check tablet and mobile views if you use them.
+Minimum or maximum widths are generally pretty safe — especially max widths on image elements (such as logos) — but make sure you check Phone and Tablet views if you use them.

 The animation below is a safe & easy way to fine-tune the size of image elements.